 - Please stay home if you have been in close contact with a confirmed or probable case of COVID-19 in the last 14 days.

-- Only participate in orienteering activities with individuals from your COVID-19 bubble.
+- Only participate in orienteering activities with individuals from your COVID bubble.

-- Stay at least 2 metres away from all other area users and do not congregate at the trailheads or control sites.
+- Stay at least 2 metres away from all other park/wilderness users and do not congregate at the trailheads or control sites.

 These trainings are being offered as a free mental health service to all Sage Orienteering Club members.
-Now is a great time to go for a run by yourself or in a very small group in the beautiful Okanagan.
+Now is a great time to go for a run by yourself or in a very small group following current health guidelines in the beautiful Okanagan nature.

 How it Works

-- Register your Sage Orienteering Club membership online.
-Membership Registration (including payment) and waiver (youth waiver, adult waiver) both need to be filled in online this year.
+- Register your Sage Orienteering Club membership and waiver online (just one combined form this year!).

-- Run the course whenever you want during the times when the event is open.
-If you are interested in comparing results & routes with others, record a GPS track on your smartwatch or phone.
+- Run the course whenever you want during the time when the event is open.
+If you are interested in comparing results & routes with others (a great learning experience for everyone), record a GPS track on your smartwatch or phone (optional).